Fort Elson: Construction

 Fort Elson was commenced in 1855 and completed in 1860.
 Fort Elson was already in existence when the Royal Commission on the Defence of the United Kingdom decided to complete the line of fortifications to the west of Gosport inner defences so technically it is neither a Palmerston Fort nor a Royal Commission Fort.
 The Commission decided to incorporate Fort Elson and Fort Gomer into the defences by adding three identical forts between them to form the Gosport Advanced Line.
-The method of construction was to build brick arches, similar to a railway viaduct, forming the main ramparts and then to pour earth on top allowing this to fall back through the arches, allowing it to be carried away a returned to the top once more, until the whole of the scarp rested upon their ends and the parapet was supported by the arches.
+The method of construction was to build brick arches, similar to a railway viaduct, forming the main ramparts and then to pour earth on top allowing this to fall back through the arches, allowing it to be carried away a returned to the top once more, until the whole of the scarp rested upon their ends.
+The parapet was supported by the arches.
 This method was known as 'escarp en décharge'.
 It proved difficult and during the construction a major portion of the escarp slipped into the ditch during one night.

 Layout

 The fort consists of a D-shaped rampart for the main armament with the rear (or gorge) closed by a barrack block.
-This is surrounded by a wet ditch, although it proved difficult to retain water in half of this so a sluice was built to connect the northern section to Fareham Creek (part of Portsmouth Harbour).
+This is surrounded by a wet ditch, and although it proved difficult to retain water in half of it, a sluice was built to connect the northern section to Fareham Creek (part of Portsmouth Harbour).
 The front face is a short one with two long flanks, all three having earth ramps up which the main armament and supplementary movable armament could be moved into position.
 The main magazine is beneath the salient of the front face and left flank accessed by a tunnel from the central parade.

 The barrack block had accommodation for one field officer, eleven officers and three hundred and two N.C.O.s and men.
 There were stables for two horses.
 In front of the barrack a cavalier held a second line of armament but this was disarmed and the embrasures filled during the modifications of the ramparts of all of the Gomer-Elson line of forts in 1892.
 Access to the fort is over a drawbridge spanning the rear ditch, then through a tunnel in the centre of the barrack block and finally through a second tunnel in the centre of the cavalier to the parade beyond.
 More barrack rooms are to be found beneath the north flank of the fort.